-f) RESEARCH AND RELATED BUDGET: [MANDATORY]
+k.
+RESEARCH AND RELATED BUDGET: [MANDATORY]

 You must provide a separate budget for each period of support requested and a cumulative budget for the total project.
 In accordance with the SBIR/STTR Topic funding allowance, applicants may request funding of up to combined maximum award amounts for Phase I and Phase II for up to 33 months.
 The first budget period should cover a period of 9 months.
 Funding for the 2nd budget period (Year 1 of Phase II) and the 3rd budget period (Year 2 of Phase II) will be contingent on the demonstration of adequate progress as described in your project milestones, evaluation of DOE programmatic priorities, submission of the SBIR Funding Agreement Certification - Life Cycle or STTR Funding Agreement Certification - Life Cycle, and funding for all awards and future budget periods are contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority.
-The amount budgeted for the 1st budget period cannot exceed the Phase I maximum award amount for the topic, and the amount budgeted for the combined 2nd and 3rd budget periods cannot exceed the Phase II maximum award amounts.
+The amount budgeted for the 1st budget period cannot exceed the Phase I maximum award amounts.
 (These amounts do not the amounts included for commercialization assistance if you choose to use your own vendor.)